Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 -

-Jacob Bernoulli (1685): Bernoulli adds the natural growth constant $e$.
+Jacob Bernoulli (1680s): Bernoulli studies the limit later denoted by $e$.
 That connects Napier’s logarithmic tool to continuous compounding.
 Napier gives the language.
-Bernoulli gives the natural base for that language.
+Bernoulli identifies the natural constant that belongs to that language.

 -